 The housing market in Raleigh-Durham has regularly ranked as one of the top five places to invest in the past few years.
 There are currently more homes for sale in the area than there are buyers.
 Combine this with the fact that property prices are a little under the expected market values, and you have an enticing opportunity to purchase homes at an under-market value price.
 Projections show these investments could increase by 25% within three years.
 Interested in investing but don’t live closeby?
 Consider partnering with a property management company that offers property management services in Raleigh, NC.

 Orlando is currently considered one of the most lucrative cities in the country to own property.
 Employment growth has shot up, holding the number one spot in the country for most new jobs in the last four years.
 Additionally, it hasn’t just been jobs from tourism.
 Science and Technology jobs are being created faster in Orlando than they are in California’s Bay Area.

 Orlando also claims the number one spot for population growth (and it’s not just retirees).
 These are working people, many of whom will prefer to rent.
 That being said, it is a little more expensive than some places as a starting-off point for retail investors.
 The average price of houses sits at over $230,000, but projections show a 35% increase in your investment within three years, so it has a lot more potential to pay off than some of the cheaper areas.

 Because the pay scale for most of the new jobs is on the lower end of the range, Orlando is mostly attracting young professionals at the beginnings of their careers.
 Finding a property that you can rent out for below the average rent in the area will be key to keeping your property rented.
-This will maximize your passive income, so you can get the most out of your investment.
+Additionally, consulting an Orlando property management can maximize your passive income, so you can get the most out of your investment.

 San Antonio, Texas